mmolimar/kafka-connect-fs/docs/source/faq.rst

 But the main thing is that you don't have to worry about removing files from the FS when they are being processed.
-The connector tolerates errors when reading files and continues with next file.
+The connector tolerates errors when reading files and continues with the next file.